embeddedc/SwifTeaUI/README.md

 ### Examples

-- `swift run SwifTeaCounterExample` shows the basics: counter controls alongside a focused text field, now with header/form panels tinted via `.backgroundColor(_:)` to demonstrate container-wide styling.
+- `swift run SwifTeaCounterExample` shows the basics: counter controls alongside a focused text field, now with Bubble Tea–inspired dark/light themes you can toggle at runtime with `t` to see `.backgroundColor(_:)` + `SwifTeaTheme` in action.
 - `swift run SwifTeaNotebookExample` demonstrates two panes with scoped focus rings, arrow-key navigation, and text entry across multiple fields.
 - `swift run SwifTeaTaskRunnerExample` simulates a task queue, showcasing the spinner view inline and in the status bar for live progress feedback.
 - `swift run SwifTeaPackageListExample` renders a Mint-inspired dashboard that uses the new `Table` view plus a status bar to highlight outdated packages.